arthurhsu/rdb/FAQ.md

 ## Q: Why not from(...).where(...).select(...)?
 SQL made a mistake ...

 First of all, I disagree that SQL made a mistake.
-It's extremely important to make things readable.
+It's extremely important to make things readable and read just like English.
 Secondly, this syntax makes sense only when free-form parsing are involved.
 The builder pattern of this spec will build a query syntax tree, which can be augmented or modified from a pre-stored subtree.

 More discussions about syntax design can be found from [Lovefield's design document](https://github.com/google/lovefield/blob/master/docs/dd/00_intro.md#07-api-design).